Paxos (computer science): Number of processors

-In general, a consensus algorithm can make progress using $n=2F+1$ processors, despite the simultaneous failure of any $F$ processors: in other words, the number of non-faulty processes must be strictly greater than the number of faulty processes.
+In general, a consensus algorithm can make progress using $n=2F+1$ processors, despite the simultaneous failure of any $F$ processors: in other words, the number of non-faulty processes must be strictly greater than twice the number of faulty processes.
 However, using reconfiguration, a protocol may be employed which survives any number of total failures as long as no more than F fail simultaneously.
 For Paxos protocols, these reconfigurations can be handled as separate configurations.

-Roles

-Paxos describes the actions of the processors by their roles in the protocol: client, acceptor, proposer, learner, and leader.
-In typical implementations, a single processor may play one or more roles at the same time.
-This does not affect the correctness of the protocol—it is usual to coalesce roles to improve the latency and/or number of messages in the protocol.